By Yang Lirong

 AFNH: Avascular necrosis of the femoral head (ANFH) is a pathologic process that results from interruption of blood supply to the thigh bone resulting in the death of bone cells and collapse of the head of the thigh bone.

-The reason why I choose to make embossed flowers and preserve fresh flowers is that there is a subject called art psychotherapy in psychology, which can bring physological healing through music, dancing and drawing.
+The reason why I choose to make embossed flowers and preserve fresh flowers is that there is a subject called art psychotherapy in psychology, which can bring psychological healing through music, dancing, and drawing.
 Kunming is the largest international flower trade center in Asia.
-I want to take advantage of the flower resources in Kunming and integrate it in art psychotherapy, because creating beauty can alleviate the component of repression and anxiety in a woman’s heart.
+I want to take advantage of the flower resources in Kunming and integrate it in art psychotherapy because creating beauty can alleviate the component of repression and anxiety in a woman’s heart.

-Moreover, the ability of embossing and preserving flowers is more useful than fresh flowers arrangement, therefore it can promote employment and entrepreneurship.
+Moreover, the ability to emboss and preserve flowers is more useful than the arrangement of fresh flowers, therefore it can promote employment and entrepreneurship.
 Ultimately, I want to help more and more disabled women in this way.

 I think that able-bodied people can help me when I’m in need, but they don’t have to show their sympathy to me, they just need to understand that the disability is only a part of my body.
 Without curiosity and looking at me strangely, because both birth and death are normal conditions of life.
 Understanding life and death can sometimes allow us to understand disability.

 What are universal barrier-free facilities?
-It is to help everyone who is in need of barrier-free facilities, it has nothing to do with whether she or he is disabled – as long as she or he needs, she or he can use the facilities.
+It is to help everyone who needs barrier-free facilities, it has nothing to do with whether she or he is disabled – as long as she or he needs, she or he can use the facilities.
 The disabled and the non-disabled can also be understood in this way: the disabled are not all vulnerable groups, and the able-bodied are not all people who do not need help.
-We can do something within our own power, and help people who are in need, and promote the process of this diverse society together.
+We can do something within our own power, help people who are in need, and promote the process of this diverse society together.